BforBen/bforben.github.io/_posts/2018-03-19-digital-platform-principles.md

 - Be open about performance.
 This helps services, the organisations and the public understand what's going on.
 Real-time performance is also key for us to support the platform.

 To back this up there is also the wealth of knowledge in the [Government Service Manual](https://www.gov.uk/service-manual/), the [Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) and the recently launched [API and technical data standards](https://www.gov.uk/guidance/gds-api-technical-and-data-standards).

-Obviously this is all to support services being designed to the [Local Government Digital Service Standard](https://localgov.digital/service-standard).

 What do you think?